Adobe Mountain School

 Adobe Mountain School is the only secondary school operated by the Arizona Department of Juvenile Corrections (formerly one of four).
 It is located inside AZDJC's facility at Interstate 17 and Pinnacle Peak Road in Phoenix, Arizona.
 It is a member of the Canyon Athletic Association and an associate member of the Arizona Interscholastic Association.
-Its colors are black and white, and its mascot is the Lions.
+Its colors are black and white, and its mascot is the Bulldogs.